What are we doing?

 ILUMIN aims to support NHS community services in Greater Manchester and East Lancashire to make improvements in leg ulcer management, with a focus on three quality markers:

 - the use of suitable compression therapy;

 - the use of compression hosiery (where appropriate).

 Why is it important?

-In 2015/16, in collaboration with our partner NHS organisations, we undertook a community-based survey of complex wounds and their care.
-The survey revealed a number of examples of good, evidence-based practice in community wound care, but also identified several opportunities to further optimise care for patients with complex wounds, in particular for those with leg ulcers (which the survey found to be the most common type of complex wound being treated in the community).
-The ILUMIN project therefore aims to support teams to bring about improvements in leg ulcer management, with a focus on ensuring appropriate (and timely) Doppler assessment and use of suitable compression therapy, including compression hosiery.
+In 2015/16 we undertook a community-based survey of complex wounds and their care across our partner NHS organisations.
+The survey revealed a number of examples of good, evidence-based practice in community wound care, but also identified several opportunities to further optimise care for patients with complex wounds, in particular for those with leg ulcers - which the survey found to be the most common type of complex wound being treated in the community.

 How will we do it?